-- Energy charge: \$ 0.0917658 per kilowatt-hour (kWh), where kWh is the metered amount of electrical energy consumed between the monthly read dates. - Winter demand charge (October through May): \$ 4.38 per kilowatt (kW) over 5 kW, where kW is the metered peak electrical demand registered between the monthly read dates. - Summer demand charge (June through September): \$ 8.47 per kilowatt (kW) over 5 kW, where kW is the metered peak electrical demand registered between the monthly read dates.
+- Energy charge: \$ 0.085 per kilowatt-hour (kWh), where kWh is the metered amount of electrical energy consumed between the monthly read dates. - Winter demand charge (October through May): \$ 5.38 per kilowatt (kW), where kW is the metered peak electrical demand registered between the monthly read dates. - Summer demand charge (June through September): \$ 8.47 per kilowatt (kW), where kW is the metered peak electrical demand registered between the monthly read dates.

-When evaluating the blended utility rate paid by the City of Lawrence, it is around 11% higher than the regional average.
+When evaluating the blended utility rate paid by the City of Lawrence, it is approximately 4% higher than the regional average.
 The retail price of electricity in the commercial sector of the west north central region, which includes the states of Iowa, Kansas, Minnesota, Missouri, Nebraska, and South Dakota, is \$ 0.0823 per kWh (Energy Information Administration, Electric Power Monthly).
-This also does not take into account the demand charge which is rather high for the City of Lawrence Small General Service.
+This also does not take into account the demand charge which is higher than typical for the region.
 Accounting for those additional charges, the city pays well above the regional average, amplifying the effects and savings from energy conservation measures and energy related facility improvement opportunities.